swc-project/swc/docs/adr/00001-support-transformation-plugin-native.md

 -   Good, because [argument a]
 -   Good, because [argument b]
+-   Good, because plugin authors can publish a plugin without CI, even with a single machine.
 -   Good, because in future `@swc/wasm` can support plugins as `wasmer` officially supports using it within a wasm file.
 -   Bad, because first load is slow.
 -   Bad, because [argument c]